-What you should know about Complementary Assessment Framework
+What you should know about Complementary Assessment Framework (COMPASS)

-The COMPASS is a transparent points-based system that evaluates EP applications on individual and firm-related attributes.
+COMPASS is a transparent points-based system that evaluates EP applications on individual and firm-related attributes.
 The framework is designed to give businesses greater clarity and certainty for selecting high-quality foreign professionals, while improving workforce diversity and building a strong local core.

-1. The minimum qualifying salary for an Employment Pass (EP), since September 1st, 2022: S$5,000 per month for all sectors and S$5,500 per month in the financial services sector.
-The minimum salary requirement increases progressively with age, reaching up to S$10,500 at age 45 and above for most sectors, and up to S$11,500 for individuals in the financial services sector.
+1. The minimum qualifying salary: to pass this stage, the salary offered to the candidate needs to be at least S$5,600 per month for all sectors and S$6,200 per month in the financial services sector (from age 23).
+The minimum salary requirement increases progressively with age, reaching up to S$10,700 at age 45 and above for all sectors, and up to S$11,800 for individuals in the financial services sector.

 The framework evaluates each application on four foundational criteria and two bonus criteria.
 The foundational criteria are as follows: